smscully/Management-Governance/Tagging Scripts/README.md

 Beyond mandatory tags, AWS also recommends several discretionary tags that can be used on an as-needed basis.
 For more information regarding recommended organization tagging requirements, review the AWS whitepaper *Establishing Your Cloud Foundation on AWS*.[^2]

-## Procedure
+## Deployment Instructions

 The scripts in this repository use the AWS Resource Groups Tagging API.
 Follow the steps below to add tags to existing resources:

+1. Download and save the tags.json file to either a local directory or an S3 bucket.
-1. Open the template_tagging_rgtapi.json file and add the Amazon Resource Name (ARN) for the resources to which the tags will be added.
-Customize the tag keys and values as appropriate.
+2. Open the tags.json file and add the Amazon Resource Names (ARNs) for the resources to which the tags will be added.
+Please refer to the Amazon Resource Names (ARNs) section of the AWS General Reference for instructions on finding resource ARNs.[^3]
-2. Save the file to either a local directory or an S3 bucket.
+3. Customize the tag keys and values as appropriate.
-3. Using the AWS CLI, run the code listed below.
-The CLI user account must have permissions to the source bucket if the tags.json file is stored in S3.
+4. Using the AWS CLI, run the code listed below.
+The CLI user account must have read permissions to the source bucket if the tags.json file is stored in S3.

 ```
-aws resourcegroupstaggingapi tag-resources --cli-input-json file://template_tagging_rgtapi.json
+aws resourcegroupstaggingapi tag-resources --cli-input-json file://tags.json
 ```

 ## Adding Tags: Exceptional Cases